‘DWTS’ Judge Carrie Ann Inaba Wows In Plunging Pink Sports Bra To Workout With Kelly Ripa

-Long-time Dancing with the Stars judge Carrie Ann Inaba wowed her fans on Instagram over the weekend as she got a virtual Instagram Live workout session in with Kelly Ripa and personal trainer Isaac Calpito.
+Long-time Dancing with the Stars judge Carrie Ann Inaba wowed her fans on Instagram over the weekend as she got a virtual Instagram live workout session in with Kelly Ripa and personal trainer Isaac Calpito.
 The stunning 52-year-old The Talk co-host proved that age is most definitely nothing but a number as she ditched the makeup and slipped into a plunging pink sports bra for her sweat session.

 Carrie Ann gave fans a look at their workout on her Instagram account as she shared a batch of different photos on June 7.

-The first showed her while down on all fours outside.
-Carrie Ann rested on her bent knees and her left hand while she leaned in towards the camera.
+The first captured her down on all fours while outside.
+Carrie Ann rested on her bent knees and her left hand as she leaned in toward the camera.
 She snapped the photo with her right hand as she showed off her stunning blemish-free skin, seemingly without a stitch of makeup.

 The dancer and TV personality had her dark hair tied up into a ponytail and showed off all her hard work in a plunging pink sports bra, which appeared to feature a crossover design in the center of her chest.
 She rocked it with a pair of skintight black leggings.